Scalarworks LEAP/07 LPVO Mount

 Affiliate links - purchases support this site at no extra cost to you. (?)

 Before heading to the range, confirm screws are torqued, threadlocker has cured, and accessories clear your sling and barricades.
-Zero the rifle from realistic positions, then re-check torque and witness marks after your first live-fire session.
+Zero the rifle from realistic positions using our AR-15 zeroing guide, then re-check torque and witness marks after your first live-fire session.
 Catching a loose screw on the bench is cheaper than discovering it in a match or emergency.

 Affiliate links (?)